Steps to CPNP-PC Certification

 Don't forfeit fees!
 It's your responsibility to understand all exam policies, procedures, and requirements before you arrive to test.
 Download your PNCB Exam Candidate Handbook now.

 PNCB does not schedule your exam for you.
 You will schedule with Prometric, a licensed testing center with over 300 locations.
 Once your application is complete, PNCB emails and mails your Approval & Scheduling Notice with a personalized 90-day testing window.
 Promptly download your Eligibility Letter with instructions on how to schedule your exam, then set a date and time with Prometric.
 Learn how to schedule your exam plus tips on what to expect at the testing center.

 You receive official results by email 2-3 weeks after testing.
 Verification of your certification is available on-demand for boards of nursing listed on your application.

-Log in to My Documents for your wallet card.
+Log in to your portal for your wallet card.

 Our suggestion is to always list your degree first, then licensure followed by certification.
 Should you have any awards or honors, these come last.
 Listing your highest degree first is fairly standard.
 If you have a non-nursing degree, this would come next then licensure.
 If you have multiple certifications, often people list the one earned first in the first position, and the one earned most recently in the final position.